joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/linked-lists/README.md

 If we look at the `body` - it has pointers (sometimes called branches) to other `nodes`, in this diagram it is an `h1` and a `script` element nodes.

+If we look at the grey text nodes, since there is nothing that can branch off of them, the can sometimes be referred to as `leaves`.

 These nodes make a `tree` structure.

 ## Linked List